Eclipsem/eclipsem.github.io/README.md

 # Intro
 Hello.

 This is my personal website.
-Please do not use anything from here for your own use or commerical use.
-If you wish to use something please contact me.

 # Contact